-Matt Leighninger, a vice president at Public Agenda, pointed out in modern Western culture people have little time but considerable resources (such as education, information, and access to each other and to community leaders) available to them when they do make it to the table.
+Matt Leighninger, a vice president at Public Agenda, pointed out that in modern Western culture people have little time but considerable resources (such as education, information, and access to each other and to community leaders) available to them when they do make it to the table.
 Because they have so much information at their fingertips, “people are simply not going to defer to expertise,” he said.
 Leighninger broke down engagement into “thick” (mapping webs of connections in the community) and “thin,” which is much more superficial.
-Although thin engagement certainly has its place, he said, Leighninger suggested thick engagement is much more powerful—and the best form of recruitment is when someone you know and trust asks you to do something or attend an event.
+Although thin engagement certainly has its place, Leighninger suggested that thick engagement is far more powerful—and the best form of recruitment is when someone you know and trust asks you to do something or attend an event.

 Scientist Motivations, Support, and Challenges for Public Engagement

 In this session about public engagement, Ezra Markowitz of the University of Massachusetts, Amherst, spoke about how the engagement environment matters.
 By environment, he meant both the institutional infrastructure (support, norms, and expectations) and structural disincentives (for example, the perception that one’s career might suffer if one pursues science engagement).
 His suggestions?
 The academic and scientific communities need to normalize engagement and protect those who do choose to engage.
 Markowitz said it’s also important to celebrate the impact when engagement activities succeed.